Vectorjay/tooling/README.md

 # Not an easy ride whew!!
 # A new begining indeed!
 # So excited it worked yay!
-# proud to be here!
+# proud of my Devops!